dhoyle/splicedocs-jekyll/pages/DBaaS/Zeppelin/SimpleZeppelin.md

 <div class="TopicContent" data-swiftype-index="true" markdown="1">
 # A Simple Zeppelin Tutorial

+This topic walks you through using a very simple Zeppelin notebook, to help you learn about using Zeppelin with the Splice Machine database service.

 {% include splice_snippets/dbaasonlytopic.md %}
-This topic walks you through using a very simple Zeppelin notebook, to help you learn about using Zeppelin with Splice Machine.

 Our [Getting Started with Zeppelin](dbaas_zep_getstarted.html) page provides a very brief overview of using Zeppelin; If you're new to